Mahammed98/HazemKhaledEmbeddedLinux/README.md

-Not was writen in obsidian SW, make sure you have it
+Notes was writen in obsidian SW, make sure you have it